eclipse-leda/leda-distro/resources/oss-compliance/oniro/readme.md

 Scans an existing BitBake build directory and generates license compliance reports.

+It uses two tools:
+- TinfoilHat to generate metadata (`*.tinfoilhat.json`)
+- Aliensrc Creator to package sources as `.aliensrc` tar balls, which include metadata (`aliensrc.json`) and source files of the original package

 ## Usage

 1. Optional: Run a `kas` build with enabled remote mirrors, and one for downloading all sources